radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/node-details.md

 ---
 keywords:
 title: Update and Monitor Environment Nodes
-description: Update and monitor nodes
+description: Learn how to adjust the number of nodes in a RadiantOne cluster and to monitor the status details of a specific node.
 ---
 # Update and Monitor Environment Nodes